Electron Flow Vs Conventional Current

 Electron Flow: The Actual Movement of Charge Carriers

 The electron flow model accurately reflects the physical reality of current in metallic conductors.
-Electrons, orbiting the atoms in a conductor, are loosely bound and can be easily dislodged.
+Even so, electrons, orbiting the atoms in a conductor, are loosely bound and can be easily dislodged.
 When a voltage is applied across the conductor, an electric field is created, causing these free electrons to drift in a specific direction.
 This directed movement of electrons constitutes the electric current.

 • Direction: In electron flow, current flows from the negative terminal (higher electron concentration) to the positive terminal (lower electron concentration).